 Museum About Music?

-When I think of museums, I first think of art museums, where I can view paintings and sculptures from great artists like Cezanne and Picasso.
-Then, if I press my mind, I remember there are museums of natural history and space museums.
-As a visual person, a reader and writer, I don’t think of museums housing musical instruments and displaying them.
-Then again, I thought the same thing about the American Writer’s Museum in Chicago, Illinois.
-After all, aren’t we generally quiet at museums, reading descriptions of the artwork, enjoying the perfect light, being told not to get too close to the artwork by staff standing at the entrances of each room?
+When I think of museums, I first think of art museums, where I can view paintings and sculptures from various artists and cultures.
+Then, if I press my mind, I remember there are museums of natural history, space, cultural, even trains.
+I typically don’t think of museums housing musical instruments because instruments seem synonymous with sound, not the whispers and footsteps often heard in a museum.
+Then again, I had a similar thought about the American Writer’s Museum in Chicago, Illinois – why would there be a museum of writer’s works when we should be reading their works?

 Research for a Novel